-We generate net revenue primarily through sales of our products in our directly owned digital and physical retail channels.
-The digital channel includes direct sales to consumers through our websites and mobile app, and the physical retail channel includes sales through our leased stores.
-As of June 30, 2022, the vast majority of our sales are through directly owned channels.
+We generate net revenue primarily from sales of our products.
+We sell products directly through our own digital channels (including our websites and mobile app), our leased retail stores, and third-party wholesalers.
+As of September 30, 2022, the vast majority of our sales are through our digital channels and leased retail stores.
 Net revenue consists of sales of our products and shipping revenue, net of allowances for returns, discounts, and any taxes collected from customers.
+Revenue is recognized when we satisfy our performance obligations by transferring control of the promised goods to the customer.
+This occurs when products are shipped to customers for orders placed online, and at the point of sale for sales at a retail store.
+We expect net revenue to increase over time as we expand our business, both digitally and via our retail stores.